 Another nod, and she tucked it into the corner, under the empty coat-rack.
 My heart was galloping like a spooked stag.
 Something was wrong.
 She was too quiet.
-Not that she was usually noisy, but this was . . . too quiet, her body giving off palpable waves of distraction, as if she really didn't want to be here.
+Not that she was usually talkative, but this was . . . too quiet, her body giving off palpable waves of distraction, as if she really didn't want to be here.
 She was going to quit.
-I was sure of it.
-The bookstore had called and offered her the job, and she felt guilty, but she still didn't quite trust my offer and- "Is this okay?" she said, tugging at her short-sleeved blouse to straighten it.
+The bookstore had called and offered her the job, and she still didn't quite trust my offer- "Is this okay?" she said, tugging at her short-sleeved blouse to straighten it.
 "I wasn't sure if there was, you know, a dress code or something-" "There isn't.
 Wear what you like."
 She looked around.
 When her gaze skated past mine, I noticed purplish half-moons under her eyes.
 She'd slept poorly.
 Nightmares?
 Anxiety?
 Was something bothering her?
 My gaze slid to a faint reddish blotch, the size of a fingerprint, on the side of her throat.
 A bruise?
 A lover's kiss?
 My gut clenched.
 She had a lover?
 A boyfriend?
 Why the hell wouldn't she?
-She was young, pretty, of course she had someone.
-My gut started to roil.
-What the hell was the matter with me?
+She was young, pretty.
+Of course she had someone.
 "Do you, uh, want me to start filing?" she asked.